 Getting to Oaxaca

-We arrived in Oaxaca city after a dramatic 50 mile journey along highway 175 during which we gained more than 8,000 feet.
-This little-used (thankfully) road curved and climbed through mega jungle that looked like something out of Jurassic Park with orchids, ferns and plants with leaves that nearly dwarfed our truck.
-The curves were reminiscent of a stretch of road in Durango Mexico called the Devil’s Backbone, as well as the in-famous Dragon’s Tail on the North Carolina, tennessee border, only way steeper and narrower.
+We arrived in Oaxaca (pronounced Wuh-hawk-ah) after a dramatic 50 mile (80 km) journey along highway 175 during which we gained more than 8,000 feet (2,400 meters).
+This little-used (thankfully) road curved and climbed through rainforest that looked like something out of Jurassic Park with orchids, ferns, and plants with leaves that nearly dwarfed our truck.
+The curves were reminiscent of a stretch of road called the Devil’s Backbone which we had to drive to reach Durango, Mexico and the in-famous Dragon’s Tail on the North Carolina/Tennessee border in the US, only way steeper and narrower.

-After clearing the crest of the mountain range and descending a bit we are deposited in San Pablo Guelatao in the foothills above the Oaxaca valley.
-This is the birthplace of Oaxaca’s first son: Benito Juarez.
-Zapotec Indian, orphan, shepherd, bookbinder, governor of Oaxaca state and the first (and only) indigenous President of Mexico (so far).
+After clearing the crest of the mountain range and descending a bit we arrived in the town of San Pablo Guelatao in the foothills above the Oaxaca valley.
+This is the birthplace of Oaxaca’s first son: Benito Juarez who was a Zapotec Indian, orphan, shepherd, bookbinder, and governor of Oaxaca state and the first (and only) indigenous President of Mexico (so far).